 - A) The air return line is not the required minimum of 1/2" ID. - B) The metering system has insufficient means of eliminating air to the atmosphere.
-Some examples: An incorrectly installed "Catch Can" reservoir is located lower than the air eliminator itself.
-The reservoir is allowed to become full or the vent is improperly sized.
+For example, an incorrectly installed "Catch Can" reservoir is located lower than the air eliminator itself, the reservoir is allowed to become full or the vent is improperly sized.